Becoming a Trustee - Opportunity of a lifetime

 Drop us a line as soon as possible as spaces are limited.

-Have a look at our Trustee pack (including application form) Link (Download .Doc)
+Have a look at our introductory Welcome Pack for Trustees and Volunteers LINK (Download .Doc)

 Why not become a volunteer.